classroomtechtools/import-my-timetable-into-google-calendar/README.md

 ### Adjust the date information to your Calendar

 The Dates tab has a few settings that you can adjust.
 For holidays, simply overwrite your info.
-For example, if you have a three-dayholiday including on 1/21/2019 (a Monday) and school re-opens on Tuesday, overwrite with the date 1/22/2019.
+For example, if you have a three-dayholiday including on `1/21/2019` (a Monday) and school re-opens on Tuesday, overwrite with it with the date `1/22/2019`.
 If the rotation schedule has some exceptions — for example maybe you have two Day 2s in a row, or something (schools can have complicated needs) — you can also overwrite in the same manner as you did the date.

 ### Adjust the Periods tab